joysmith/HTML-CSS-Tutorial-and-Projects-Course-Flexbox-Grid---jhon-smigal/07-css-grid-tutorial/README.md

 }
 ```

-NOTE to use align-content property we have to use min-height property too
+NOTE to use align-content/Parent property we have to use min-height/Parent property too

 <br>